cacab/cirdles.github.com/_topsoil/FutureGoals.md

 reference: FutureGoals
 ---

+- Allow import of larger Squid data files
 - Support for multiple plot generation at any given time
 - Support for viewing multiple datasets on a single plot
-- Allow import of larger Squid data files
 - Ability to toggle certain data values within a plot
+- Interaction with data points of a plot
 - Weighted mean visualizations
+- Support for a step-by-step guidance through calculations
 - Introduction of other Isotope systems for plotting
+- Support to save and recall customizations
 - Robust table system to allow better interaction with data
-- Interaction with data points of a plot